Signed-eliminable graphs and free multiplicities on the braid arrangement: Signed-eliminable graphs

-Roughly speaking, Theorem \ref{key1} ensures that we can always give an order on edges of a bicolor-eliminable graph which enables Addition-Deletion Theorem \ref{addition-deletion} work well.
+Roughly speaking, Theorem \ref{key1} ensures that we can always give an order on edges of a signed-eliminable graph which enables Addition-Deletion Theorem \ref{addition-deletion} work well.
 In the rest of this section we prove Theorem \ref{key1}.
 For that purpose, we fix the following notation only in the rest of this section.
-Let $G$ be a bicolor-eliminable graph with $\ell$ vertices, $\nu$ a bicolor-elimination ordering on $G$, and $l \in V_G$ the vertex $\nu^{-1}(\ell)$.
+Let $G$ be a signed-eliminable graph with $\ell$ vertices, $\nu$ a signed-elimination ordering on $G$, and $l \in V_G$ the vertex $\nu^{-1}(\ell)$.